25simsa1/crypto-microstructure/MORNING.md

-# Good morning ☕ — overnight report & questions
+# Overnight report & questions

 **TL;DR:** the loggers ran all night (99.3–99.9% coverage).
 On top of the capture I built a full research platform — typed data layer → Parquet,